micmejia/bible-dump/NKJV/Lamentations/Lam 3.md

 He has filled me with bitterness, He has made me drink wormwood.

 ###### 16
-He has also broken my teeth with gravel, And [^e]covered me with ashes.
+He has also broken my teeth with gravel, And covered me with ashes.

 ###### 17
-You have moved my soul far from peace; I have forgotten [^f]prosperity.
+You have moved my soul far from peace; I have forgotten prosperity.

 ###### 18
 And I said, "My strength and my hope Have perished from the Lord."

 ###### 19
-Remember my affliction and roaming, The wormwood and the [^g]gall.
+Remember my affliction and roaming, The wormwood and the gall.

 ###### 20
-My soul still remembers And [^h]sinks within me.
+My soul still remembers And sinks within me.

 ###### 21
 This I recall to my mind, Therefore I have hope.